MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 # Writing Linkouts

-The NG-CHM linkout system is used to provide linkouts from NG-CHMs and similar objects to relevant web resources.
+The NG-CHM linkout system provides linkouts from NG-CHMs and similar objects to relevant web resources.
 Important considerations in the design of the linkout system include:

 * Wherever possible, linkouts aren't specific to NG-CHMs but should be usable from any "source object" with roughly comparable features.

-* No linkouts are directly incorporated into NG-CHMs.
-Available linkouts can vary from site to site and certainly do vary over time.
-It should never be necessary to rebuild/edit NG-CHMs because of changes in the available linkouts.
+* Linkouts are not directly incorporated into NG-CHMs.
+Available linkouts change over time, and can vary from site to site.
+An NG-CHM should not have to be rebuild/edited because the avalable linkouts changed.

 ## Accessing the Linkout API